jrarmstro/36buick/README.md

 # 36buick
-Github project hosting of 36buick.ca, selling a restored 1936 Buick.
+Github project hosting of 36buick.ca, a simple website selling a restored 1936 Buick.